TSheridan01/Electric2/README.md

 The data for our analysis is sourced from official agencies, such as the ‘Alternative Fuel Data Center’, ‘The U.S. Bureau of Economic Analysis’ & ‘The Atlas Data Hub’ as well as private sources that may have pertinent data.

 We will be using Postgres Database on AWS.
+Our team all has access to the database.

 An ERD diagram was created to show connections between **Electric Vehicle Registrations** to **County** to **EV Charging Stations**.